-At the beginning of Devarim, Moses reviews the history of the Israelites’ experience in the wilderness, beginning with the appointment of leaders throughout the people, heads of thousands, hundreds, fifties and tens.
+At the beginning of the book of Devarim, Moses reviews the history of the Israelites’ experience in the wilderness, starting with the appointment of leaders throughout the people, heads of thousands, hundreds, fifties, and tens.
 He continues:

-And I charged your judges at that time, “Hear the disputes between your people and judge fairly, whether the case is between two Israelites or between an Israelite and a foreigner residing among you.
-Do not show partiality in judging; hear both small and great alike.
-Do not be afraid of anyone, for judgment belongs to God.
-Bring me any case too hard for you, and I will hear it.Deut.
+I charged your judges at that time: “Hear the disputes among your people and judge fairly, between one person and another, whether the case is between two Israelites or between an Israelite and a foreigner residing among you.
+Do not show partiality in judgment: listen equally to the small and the great.
+Do not be intimidated by any man, for judgment belongs to God.
+Any case that is too difficult for you, bring to it me and I will hear it.Deut.
 1:16-17

-Thus at the outset of the book in which he summarized the entire history of Israel and its destiny as a holy people, he already gave priority to the administration of justice: something he would memorably summarize in a later chapter (16:20) in the words, “Justice, justice, shall you pursue.”
+Thus at the outset of the book in which he summarised the entire history of Israel and its destiny as a holy people, he already gave priority to the administration of justice: something he would memorably summarise in a later chapter (Deut.
+16:20) in the words, “Justice, justice, shall you pursue.”
 The words for justice, tzedek and mishpat, are repeated, recurring themes of the book.
 The root tz-d-k appears eighteen times in Devarim; the root sh-f-t, forty-eight times.

-One of the great Jewish lawyers of our time, Alan Dershowitz, is about to bring out a book about Abraham, whom he sees as the first Jewish lawyer, “the patriarch of the legal profession: a defense lawyer for the damned who is willing to risk everything, even the wrath of God, in defense of his clients,” the founder not just of monotheism but of a long line of Jewish lawyers.
-Dershowitz gives a vivid description of Abraham’s prayer on behalf of the people of Sodom (“Shall the Judge of all the earth not do justice?”) as a courtroom drama, with Abraham acting as lawyer for the citizens of the town, and God, as it were, as the accused.
+One of the most famous Jewish lawyers of our time, Alan Dershowitz, wrote a book about Abraham, whom he sees as the first Jewish lawyer, “the patriarch of the legal profession: a defence lawyer for the damned who is willing to risk everything, even the wrath of God, in defence of his clients,” the founder not just of monotheism but of a long line of Jewish lawyers.
+Dershowitz gives a vivid description of Abraham’s prayer on behalf of the people of Sodom (“Shall the Judge of all the earth not do justice?”
+[Gen. 18:25]) as a courtroom drama, with Abraham acting as lawyer for the citizens of the town, and God, as it were, as the accused.
 This was the forerunner of a great many such episodes in Torah and Tanach, in which the prophets argued the cause of justice with God and with the people.

 Second, we are charged with being interpreters of the law.
 That is our responsibility as heirs and guardians of the Torah she-be-al peh, the Oral Tradition.
 The phrase in which Moses describes the voice the people heard at the revelation at Sinai, kol gadol velo yasaf, is understood by the commentators in two seemingly contradictory ways.
 On the one hand it means ‘the voice that was never heard again’; on the other, it means ‘the voice that did not cease,’ that is, the voice that was ever heard again.
 There is, though, no contradiction.
 The voice that was never heard again is the one that represents the Written Torah.
 The voice that is ever heard again is that of the Oral Torah.

 Why?
 Because Judaism is not just about spirituality.
 It is not simply a code for the salvation of the soul.
-It is a set of instructions for the creation of what the late Rabbi Aharon Lichtenstein z”l called “societal beatitude.”
+It is a set of instructions for the creation of what the late Rabbi Aharon Lichtenstein zt”l called “societal beatitude.”
 It is about bringing God into the shared spaces of our collective life.
-That needs law: law that represents justice, honoring all humans alike regardless of colour or class, that judges impartially between rich and poor, powerful and powerless, even in extremis between humanity and God, the law that links God, its Giver, to us, its interpreters, the law that alone allows freedom to coexist with order, so that my freedom is not bought at the cost of yours.
+That needs law: law that represents justice, honouring all humans alike regardless of colour or class; law that judges impartially between rich and poor, powerful and powerless, even in extremis between humanity and God; law that links God, its Giver, to us, its interpreters, the law that alone allows freedom to coexist with order, so that my freedom is not bought at the cost of yours.

 Small wonder, then, that there are so many Jewish lawyers.

-Alan Dershowitz, Abraham: the world’s first (but certainly not the last) Jewish lawyer, New York, Schocken, 2015.
+Alan Dershowitz, Abraham: The World’s First (But Certainly Not the Last) Jewish Lawyer, New York, Schocken, 2015.

 Elie Wiesel, The Trial of God, Schocken, 1995.
-The story is believed to be fictional, though on one occasion Wiesel said that it happened and that he was there.
+The story is believed to be fictional, although on one occasion Wiesel said that it happened and that he was there.

 On the subject in general, see Anson Laytner, Arguing with God: A Jewish Tradition, Jason Aronson, 1977.

 Not the only meaning, to be sure.
-See Rambam, Hilkhot Teshuvah 3:5.
+See Rambam, Hilchot Teshuvah 3:5.

 Maurice was a visionary philanthropist.
 Vivienne was a woman of the deepest humility.